 To succeed in this setting, students were forced to practice self-discipline and find ways to stay motivated.
 These qualities are both valuable to employers.
 In fact, self-motivation and self-discipline are the two main skills that can help one succeed in the workplace and life in general.
-Thus, by learning online and acquiring these skills, students can get more prepared for entering the workforce in the future.
+Thus, by learning online and acquiring these skills, students can get better prepared to enter the workforce in the future.

 It Leaves Space for Additional Courses

-Being granted access to a large base of additional courses meant to help young people acquire vital job-related skills and knowledge, online learners can get a significant competitive advantage over their peers.
+With access to a large base of additional courses meant to help young people acquire vital job-related skills and knowledge, online learners can get a significant competitive advantage over their peers.
 Depending on their needs, interests, and abilities, they can take additional courses to prepare them for life after graduation.
-And this is another way virtual learning can make students better prepared for the future.
+This is another way in which virtual learning can make students better prepared for the future.

 It Improves Students’ Communication

-Not being able to interact with their teachers and classmates face-to-face, online students quickly master the art of digital communication.
+When they’re unable to interact with their teachers and classmates face-to-face, online students quickly master the art of digital communication.
 They get familiar with various communication tools meant for different kinds of interaction (video conferences, chats, etc.) and learn to communicate more effectively.
-Eventually, taking their communication skills to the next level, students get better prepared for the future.
+Eventually, by taking their communication skills to the next level, students get better prepared for the future.

 It Makes Students More Tech-Savvy

 We live in a world where technology is widely used in all spheres of life and business.
-Recognizing this, teachers are already leveraging many different gadgets to support students’ learning in traditional classrooms.
-Still, students who are learning virtually might be one step ahead of those studying in a physical classroom.
+Teachers have recognized this and are already leveraging many different gadgets to support students’ learning in traditional classrooms.
+Even so, students who are learning virtually might be one step ahead of those studying in a physical classroom.
 Why?
 Because they use even more technology in the process of studying.

 When studying online, learners get exposed to a variety of new tools.
-At first, getting used to new technologies can feel pretty hard.
-But eventually, it will help online students get more tech-savvy.
+At first, getting used to new technologies can be pretty hard.
+Eventually, though, it will help online students get more tech-savvy.
 They will get more comfortable using various tools for studies, communication, and work.
-Also, they will learn to master new tools faster and easier.
-Needless to say that these abilities will be crucial for their future success.
+They will also learn to master new tools faster and more easily.
+Needless to say, these abilities will be crucial for their future success.
 After all, as technological progress goes on, they will likely have to use even more technology in their future careers and lives.
 So, being tech-savvy literally means being future-ready.

 The Bottom Line